dftbplus/develguide/docs/gitworkflow.rst

 General workflow
 ================

-For developing DFTB+ we use a feature-branching workflow described for example in `Understanding the GitHub Flow
+For developing DFTB+ we use a feature-branching workflow described, for example, in `Understanding the GitHub Flow
 <https://guides.github.com/introduction/flow/>`_.
 The main points for most
 developers are: